Ratler/corona-stats/README.md

 __!coronaus-&lt;XX&gt;__ - Display statistics for a US state.
 XX is replaced by the short state name.
 Ex: !coronaus-ny for New York, or !coronaus-al for Alabama.

+__!coronaca-&lt;XX&gt;__ - Display statistics for a province in Canada.
+XX is replaced by the short province name.
+Ex: !coronaca-on for Ontario, or !coronaca-ns for Nova Scotia.

 __!coronatop5 [category]__ - Display top 5 country statistics.
 Provide an optional category to override the default (cases).

 __!coronatop5 help__ - Display valid categories.